-When modifying the USING TTL clause, the ALTER TABLE ALTER command specifies the complete replacement definition for the clause, including either or both the BATCH_SIZE or MAX_FREQUENCY clauses.
+When modifying the USING TTL clause, the ALTER TABLE ALTER command specifies the complete replacement definition for the clause, including either or both the BATCH\SIZE or MAX\FREQUENCY clauses.

-You cannot alter the MIGRATE TO TARGET attribute of the table.
+You cannot alter the MIGRATE TO export target or topic attribute of the table.
 You also cannot alter any attributes of the table that affect migration.
-For example, you cannot add, drop, or alter the USING TTL clause if the table is declared with MIGRATE TO TARGET.
-And if the table has both MIGRATE TO TARGET and USING TTL, you cannot add, drop, or alter the TTL column.
+For example, you cannot add, drop, or alter the USING TTL clause if the table is declared with MIGRATE TO.
+And if the table has both MIGRATE TO and USING TTL, you cannot add, drop, or alter the TTL column.
 However, you can alter the TTL value, batch size, and frequency.